jowharshamshiri/refac/docs/scrap-guide.md

 # Scrap Tool Guide

-The `scrap` tool provides file and directory management using a `.scrap` folder for temporary storage.
-It's designed to help you organize your workspace by temporarily moving files you don't need immediately, with the ability to easily restore them later.
+The `scrap` tool provides a local trash can using a `.scrap` folder for files you want to delete.
+It's designed to safely handle files you want to remove from your workspace by moving them to a trash folder, with the ability to easily restore them later.

 ## Core Concepts